-MBA candidate Michael Sambrook shares his experiences at Weatherhead
+MBA candidate Michael Sambrook shares his background and experiences at Weatherhead.

 Mike Sambrook, a second year MBA student, is a recipient of an MBA Student Scholarship.
 A graduate of the University of Dayton School of Law, his background is in the field of intellectual property law.
 Mike worked for nearly eight years as a corporate patent attorney prior to entering Weatherhead’s MBA program.